Unity in Diversity, or ‘Many in the One’ Class 6 Questions and Answers

 Question 1.

-In a class discussion, try to identify the episode depicted in the painting shown in the figure and important details associated with it.
+In a class discussion, try to identify the episode depicted in the painting shown in Fig. 8.6 above and important details associated with it.

 Answer: